UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## AV box labels

+Label templates for each shared box title resides in the Departments drive: G:\wilson\ts\archival\labels\AV labels

+Before boxing and shelving AV materials, check on level 10 to see if there is space in the last box located in the box title sequence - a flag stating "room available" should be visible.
+If there is indeed room in the last box of a sequence, box as many items that will fit before using or creating new AV boxes and box labels.

-Please note existing labels for shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in the file folder located in TS archival's processing room.
+Please note existing labels for shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in a file folder located in TS archival's processing room.
+Utilize the template above to create additional box title labels.

+Sample images of box labels below:

 # Resources